voldikss/vim-floaterm/README.md

 - `priority`: Number between 0-99.
 - `filetypes`: Array of filetype names this source should be triggered by.
   Available for all filetypes when ommited and for no filetypes when empty
 - `filter_length`: Array of 2 numbers.
-Candidates whose length is not. in the range will be removed.
+Candidates whose length is not in the range will be removed.

 Default value: `{'shortcut': 'floaterm', 'priority': 5, 'filter_length': [5, 20]}`